Jazzalchemist/blogdown_source/content/post/2019-04-09-live-longer-and-how-to-emulate-your-heroes.md

 thumbnailImagePosition: left
 ---

-This month's [#SWDChallenge](http://www.storytellingwithdata.com/blog/2019/4/1/swdchallenge-emulate) was to find to a visualisation you like and emulate it.
-I went with the ['Live Long' chart](https://informationisbeautiful.net/visualizations/what-could-really-increase-life-expectancy-lifespan-and-longevity/) by David McCandless of Information is Beautiful.
+This month's [#SWDChallenge](http://www.storytellingwithdata.com/blog/2019/4/1/swdchallenge-emulate) was to find a visualisation you like and emulate it.
+I went with the ['Live Long'](https://informationisbeautiful.net/visualizations/what-could-really-increase-life-expectancy-lifespan-and-longevity/) chart by David McCandless of Information is Beautiful.
 I'm a big fan of David's work.
-The design choices he applies to his charts is stunning.
+His visualisations are stunning.
 I even own two of his books - Information is Beautiful and Knowledge is Beautiful - which I love to flick through when I'm struggling for inspiration.

 I decided to emulate the 'Live Long' chart because a) I wanted to make an interactive version in Tableau, and b) I saw how I could apply my own style to it.

 Here's the original chart:

 <img src="/img/IIB-LiveLong-2552-3.png" title="/img/LiveLong"/>